Becoming an Outdoor Vendor#

 Each of the above have their own governing bodies and we suggest reaching out to them directly if you're interested in vending in their areas.

 Easy!
-If you currently have an active outdoor vendor license but wish to add another location please fill out the outdoor vendor modification form.
-You may need one or both of the forms mentioned below as well.
+If you currently have an active outdoor vendor license but wish to add another location please follow the steps below depending on location:

 Additions to your existing outdoor vendor license is free but it will not extend beyond the original expiration date on your license.